 Newcastle International Airport is proud to work alongside Maggie's as our official charity.
-We work very closely with them on several projects in the North East and fully support the excellent job they do for our children.
+We work very closely with them on several projects in the North East and fully support the excellent job they do.

 Today 800 people in the UK will be diagnosed with cancer, making this a day they will never forget.
 Maggie’s Centres across the country are offering support to these individuals as well as the estimated two million people living with cancer in the UK today.